Louisiana vs. South Alabama NCAA Football Odds, Plays and Insights | October 2, 2021

 South Alabama Stats and Trends

-- South Alabama's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- South Alabama's games this season have gone over the total in one out of three opportunities (33.3%).

-- When South Alabama records more than 24.0 points, it is 1-1 against the spread and 2-0 overall.
+- South Alabama is 1-1 against the spread and 2-0 overall in games when it records more than 24.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.